Three Little Chickpeas

 1. Cook the brown rice according to the package.

-2. When the rice is done and still warm, add the lime juice, garlic powder, salt, and chopped cilantro.
+2. When the rice is done and still warm (but not hot), add the lime juice, garlic powder, salt, and chopped cilantro.

 3. Stir to combine.

-1. While the rice is cooking, (for oil-free cooking) sauté the onion with a pinch of salt in a large preheated skillet on medium, stirring frequently until the onion is translucent.
-Add water as needed if the onion is sticking, about a tablespoon at a time.
+1. While the rice is cooking, heat a large sauté pan over medium heat and add the onion with a pinch of salt, and cook until translucent.
+For oil-free cooking, add water as needed if the onion is sticking, about a tablespoon at a time.
 (Or use a neutral-tasting oil)

-2. Turn down the heat and add the chopped walnuts and sauté for 2-3 minutes, stirring frequently.
+2. Turn down the heat, add the chopped walnuts, and sauté for 2 to 3 minutes, stirring frequently.

-3. Then add chili powder, cumin, oregano, paprika, garlic powder, and onion powder and coat the onions and walnuts with the seasonings, cook for about 30 seconds-1 minute.
+3. Then add chili powder, oregano, cumin, paprika, garlic powder, and onion powder, and coat the onions and walnuts with the seasonings.
+Cook for about 30 seconds.

-5. Simmer on low (no need to bring to a boil) and cook covered for 10 minutes.
+5. Bring to a gentle simmer (no need to boil) and cook covered for 10 minutes, stirring occasionally.

-9. Mash some of the lentils for a creamier texture and stir in the fresh lime juice.
+8. Taste, adjust for seasoning, mash some of the lentils for a creamier texture, and stir in the fresh lime juice.

 1. Place all the ingredients in a blender and blend until smooth.